Basel: Banking

 According to the BIS, "The choice of Switzerland for the seat of the BIS was a compromise by those countries that established the BIS: Belgium, France, Germany, Italy, Japan, the United Kingdom and the United States.
 When consensus could not be reached on locating the Bank in London, Brussels or Amsterdam, the choice fell on Switzerland.
 An independent, neutral country, Switzerland offered the BIS less exposure to undue influence from any of the major powers.
 Within Switzerland, Basel was chosen largely because of its location, with excellent railway connections in all directions, especially important at a time when most international travel was by train."

 Created in May 1930, the BIS is owned by its member central banks.
 No agent of the Swiss public authorities may enter the premises without the express consent of the bank.
 The bank exercises supervision and police power over its premises.
 The BIS enjoys immunity from criminal and administrative jurisdiction.

 The Basel Committee on Banking Supervision usually meets at the BIS premises in Basel.
-It produces recommendations such as the Basel Accords (Basel I, Basel II and Basel III), based on consensus among its members which are central banks and banking supervisors.
+It has produced recommendations such as Basel I, Basel II and Basel III, based on consensus among its members which are central banks and banking supervisors.